 Assets = Liabilities + Owner’s equity

-This equation is also known as the balanced equation.
-Both parts must be equal to each other.
-After all, nothing comes from nowhere or disappears.
-Balance reflects the financial position of the company at a certain date, for example, at the end of the reporting period.
-Balance characterizes an enterprise as a holder of assets that are equal to their sources – liabilities, and equity.
+This equation is also known as the balance sheet equation.
+This name refers to how both parts must be equal to each other.
+Balance reflects the company’s financial position at a specific date, for example, at the end of the reporting period.
+According to this equation, a business is an asset holder and is equal to its sources (that is, liabilities and equity).

 Accounting Equation Role in Double-Entry Method

-The double record of business transactions allows you to maintain a balance and identify errors in the account.
-This method means that all business transactions are reflected in the interrelated accounts, and it provides an interconnection between accounts.
-The connection between accounts is called correspondence of accounts, and the accounts themselves are called corresponding.
-The results of proper maintenance are:
+Using a double-entry record for all of your business transactions allows you to maintain a balance as well as identify any errors in the company accounts.
+In this context, maintaining a balance means that all business transactions are reflected in the interrelated accounts, and an interconnection between accounts is provided as well.
+The connection between accounts is called correspondence of accounts, and the accounts themselves are referred to as corresponding.
+Monitoring all of this correctly leads to:

-- control over the use of available resources and sources of funding;
+- Control over available resources and sources of funding;

-The essence of the double-entry method is to reflect any transaction in accounting at the same time on debit and credit accounts.
-Thus, the ability to immediately see the path of receipt and outflow of funds gives many advantages to specialists seeking to improve the economic condition of the company.
-Note that the simultaneous reflection of operations on debit and credit of accounts ensures the equality of the balance of debit and credit of all involved accounts of the organization at the reporting date in the balance sheet.
-Therefore, it guarantees the balance reflected in the equation as Assets= Liabilities + Owner’s Equity.
+In simple terms, the double-entry method allows the organization to illustrate any transaction simultaneously on debit and credit accounts.
+This, in turn, lets one follow the path of receipt and outflow of funds, providing a necessary first step to anyone seeking to improve the company’s financial health.
+The simultaneous reflection of operations on debit and credit accounts ensures the balance equality of all the organization’s accounts in the balance sheet at the reporting date.
+Therefore, it guarantees the balance reflected in the equation as: Assets = Liabilities + Owner’s Equity.

-The double entry shows the ways of receipt and disposal of individual funds, the types of operations that made changes to these funds, the sources of their formation, as well as the financial results that characterize the production activity.
+The double-entry method shows the receipt and distribution of individual funds, the types of operations that impacted these funds, the sources of these funds, and the financial results of business activities.